Assessment and Differential Diagnosis of Children

 Dealing with Angry Students and Tantrums Effectively

 ID: 5061WEBIt seems each year we are faced with more and more students who are getting angrier and angrier.
 Why are our students angry?
 How do we deal with students when they are annoyed, frustrated or otherwise irritated?
 What works and what does not?
 In this informative webinar, we will attempt to briefly look at the context that seems to foster these reactions in students.
 Then, and most importantly, we will look at practical and simple tools that can be used immediately to decrease the incidents of tantrums and angry behaviors within school, mental health, and home settings.
-The goal of this webinar will be to supplement your existing skills with new tools you can quickly implement when working with these students during their most challenging states [Elective for Child & Adolescent Mental Health Certificate]
+The goal of this webinar will be to supplement your existing skills with new tools you can quickly implement when working with these students during their most challenging states.
+[Elective for Child & Adolescent Mental Health Certificate Program]

 Fee: $60.00